 The NBME® Surgery Shelf is a case-based exam that tests students on their ability to diagnose and manage surgical patients, including determining when surgical management is required.
-While it covers a broad range of topics, including relevant cases from ObGyn, Medicine, and Pediatrics, it does not delve into anatomy or procedure techniques.
+It can cover a broad range of topics, including relevant cases from Ob-Gyn, Medicine, and Pediatrics.

 - Focus on how to quickly discern whether a patient needs an operation and less on the specific medical care a patient needs.

 - Know basic medical management and how to apply pharmacology knowledge.

 - Understand the presentation, work-up, diagnosis, and management of high-yield surgical topics.

 - Don’t take the basics for granted and always remember your ABC’s: airway, breathing, and circulation.

 - Go with your gut (within reason).
 You have a limited amount of time for the exam, and you won’t want to waste a second of it overthinking the details.

 - Study in scrubs: use what you learn in the hospital to guide your studying when you get home.

 - Commit the extra time to learn more about disease processes you see (and don’t see).